MitchellMcKenna/react-crypto-sale-demo/README.md

 - JSX for markup
 - React Hooks: useEffect, useState
 - State Management
+- Use LocalStorage to persist your cart
 - Stylus for css preprocessor
+- 3D Fold button using CSS 3D Transform and animation
 - CSS animated gradient for background

 ## Prerequisites